chicio/chicio.github.io/_posts/2019-01-03-swift-package-manager-linux-macos-create-library-executable.md

 ![id3tageditor linux build issue](/assets/images/posts/spm-id3tageditor-linux-error.jpg "id3tageditor linux build issue")

-The library had a simple `Package.swift`, but honestly I never tested the library with the Swift Package Manager (SPM) on Linux nor on macOS :sweat_smile: (this was the only feature of the that I didn't test).
+The library had a simple `Package.swift`, but honestly I never tested it with the Swift Package Manager (SPM) on Linux nor on macOS :sweat_smile: (this was the only feature that I didn't test :sweat_smile:).
 Soooo I though: "It's time to add full support for the Swift Package Manager to my ID3TagEditor library and port it also on Linux!!!!" :sparkling_heart:
 In this post I will describe how you can create a Swift library package for the Swift Package Manager compatible with